 The risks inherent in our loan and operating lease exposures are largely driven by changes in the overall economy, used vehicle and housing prices, unemployment levels, and their impact on our borrowers.
 The potential financial statement impact of these exposures varies depending on the accounting classification and future expected disposition strategy.
-We retain the majority of our consumer automotive loans as they complement our core business model, but we do sell loans from time to time on an opportunistic basis.
+We retain most of our consumer automotive loans as they complement our core business model, but we do sell loans from time to time on an opportunistic basis.
 We ultimately manage the associated risks based on the underlying economics of the exposure.
 Our operating lease residual risk may be more volatile than credit risk in stressed macroeconomic scenarios.
 While all operating leases are exposed to potential reductions in used vehicle values, only loans where we take possession of the vehicle are affected by potential reductions in used vehicle values.

-For detailed information on the significant asset classes affected by our loan and lease exposure, refer to the Risk Management section within MD&A in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.
+For detailed information on the significant asset classes affected by our loan and lease exposure, refer to the Risk Management section within MD&A in our Quarterly Report on Form 10-Q for the three months ended March 31, 2021.

-Other than guarantees related to sovereign debt securities we hold, at March 31, 2020, none of our exposures were covered by eligible guarantees recognized for the purposes of reducing capital requirements, and none were covered by credit derivatives.
-At March 31, 2020, an insignificant amount of our exposure was covered by eligible financial collateral.
+Other than guarantees related to sovereign debt securities we hold, at March 31, 2021, none of our exposures were covered by eligible guarantees or credit derivatives recognized for the purposes of reducing capital requirements.
+At March 31, 2021, an insignificant amount of our exposure was covered by eligible financial collateral.